arunamaithi/arunamaithi.github.io/index.md

     Supervised projects that resulted in more technical research articles.
   </li>
   <li>
-    Attended and presented research at <strong>international security conferences</strong> in the UK and UAE.
+   Presented my research papers at <strong>International Security Conferences</strong> in the UK and UAE.
   </li>
   <li>
     Completed a <strong>two-week AI & Big Data Analytics in Healthcare Workshop</strong> at Taiwan Medical University during Dec 11-22, 2017.